 1. Sign up for an Amazon Web Services account

 First things first we need to get you an Amazon Web Services account.
 You can create an account and sign up on the AWS Console.
 The trial version is called AWS Free Tier and is active for a full 12 months.
-AWS has a wide range of services and utilities available, and with the Free Tier you gain access to a handful of them with a decent monthly amount of credit to use up.
-You can find out more about the allowance and Free Tier by looking at this page.
+AWS has a wide range of services and utilities available, and with the Free Tier, you gain access to a handful of them with a decent monthly amount of credit to use up.
+Find out more about the allowance and Free Tier on AWS website.

 2. AWS Console

 It can seem a bit daunting at first when you log into the console because of the range of services available.
 As this is a simple tutorial we are only going to use two of these services – Elastic Beanstalk (obviously) and Identity & Access Management or IAM for short.

 3. Elastic Beanstalk

 In order to deploy an application, we need to create an environment that the application can run in.
 From the console’s compute section select Elastic Beanstalk and you will be greeted with the following screen:

 We are going to create our own application in NetBeans later so for now click Create New Application in the top right corner.
 Supply a name for your application and click Next.
 Now you will be asked to select an environment.
 We only want to deploy a standard application so click Create Web Server.

 Now here is the snag – for the Predefined configuration choose ‘Tomcat’ and not Java.
 We need to do this so that we can use the Tomcat servers with NetBeans later.
 For Environment Type choose ‘single instance’.
 If you go on to use Amazon cloud for your applications this should be the mode you create and test your application in.
 It will be lower on resources and easily upgradable later on if needed.